-2.1.1 LMI- Housing
+2.1.2 LMI- Housing

 For projects eligible under a FEMA approved project or program that directly benefit particular residential populations, documentation to record household income, race and ethnicity data on all residents who receive a direct benefit as a result of the NFM program will be required by PRDOH.
-All assistance provided that directly benefits low-to-moderate income households shall be categorized as meeting the national objective of LMI housing.
-Assistance that provides a direct benefit to households earning greater than eighty percent (80%) of the area median income shall be categorized as meeting the national objective of urgent need.
+All assistance provided that directly benefits LMI households shall be categorized as meeting the national objective of LMI housing.
+Assistance that provides a direct benefit to households earning greater than eighty percent (80%) of the area median income shall be categorized as meeting the national objective of Urgent Need.

-2.1.2 LMI- Limited Population
+2.1.3 LMI- Limited Clientele

-For projects eligible under a FEMA approved project or program that provide assistance for an activity which benefits a limited population, at least fifty one percent (51%) of whom are low-to-moderate income persons, the entire project or program may be categorized as meeting the national objective of LMI limited persons.
+For projects eligible under a FEMA approved project or program that provide assistance for an activity which benefits a limited population, at least fifty one percent (51%) of whom are LMI persons, the entire project or program may be categorized as meeting the national objective of LMI limited clientele.
 In order to qualify under this national objective, the activity must meet one of the following tests and the support documentation in the file must clearly explain and support the methodology used to demonstrate how a project meets one of the following tests:

-- Benefit a population who are generally presumed to be principally low- and moderate-income persons.
-Activities that exclusively serve a group of persons in any one or a combination of the following categories may be presumed to benefit persons, fifty one percent (51%) of whom are low- and moderate-income: abused children, battered spouses, elderly persons, adults meeting the Bureau of the Census' Current Population Reports definition of "severely disabled," homeless persons, illiterate adults, persons living with AIDS, and migrant farm workers; or - Require information on family size and income so that it is evident that at least fifty one percent (51%) of the population are persons whose family income does not exceed the low- and moderate-income limit; or
+- Benefit a population who are generally presumed to be principally LMI persons.
+Activities that exclusively serve a group of persons in any one or a combination of the following categories may be presumed to benefit persons, fifty one percent (51%) of whom are LMI: abused children, battered spouses, elderly persons, adults meeting the Bureau of the Census' Current Population Reports definition of "severely disabled," homeless persons, illiterate adults, persons living with AIDS, and migrant farm workers; or - Require information on family size and income so that it is evident that at least fifty one percent (51%) of the population are persons whose family income does not exceed the LMI limit; or

-- Have income eligibility requirements which limit the activity exclusively to low- and moderate-income persons; or - Be of such nature and be in such location that it may be concluded that the activity's population will primarily be low- and moderate-income persons.
+- Have income eligibility requirements which limit the activity exclusively to LMI persons; or - Be of such nature and be in such location that it may be concluded that the activity's population will primarily be LMI persons.